dataart-telco/osm-ansible/README.md

 `ansible-playbook -i inventories/<inventory_name> osm-2-hosts.yml`

-in case you need use specific MTU please specify it as parameter or define in `group_vars`
+in case you need use specific MTU please define it in `group_vars`

-`ansible-playbook -i inventories/<inventory_name> -e "net_mtu=1400" osm-2-hosts.yml`

 if ansible is not installed on you PC you can use docker image with it - [datelco/ansible](https://hub.docker.com/r/datelco/ansible/)